FREQUENTLY ASKED QUESTIONS

 Song Category - A group of 8-10 music industry professionals collectively listen to the remaining entries to determine the Top 10 finalists and up to 10 honorable mentions.

-Lyric Category - A group of 8-10 music industry professionals collectively review the remaining entries to determine the Lyric Category Winner and Runner-Up.
+Lyric Category - A group of 8-10 music industry professionals collectively review the remaining entries to determine the 3 Lyric Category Finalists, and then the Lyric Category Grand Prize Winner and 2 Runners-Up.

 Second round:

-Song Category - Entries that scored in the top 5% proceed to Round 2 where they are judged by 2-3 music industry professionals to determine advancement to Round 3.
+Song Category - Entries that scored in the top 8% for each judge proceeds to Round 2 where they are judged by 2-3 music industry professionals to determine advancement to Round 3.

 First round: